CosAnca/nucleum/README.md

 #### `autoprefixer`

 Your Sass gets run through [Autoprefixer](https://github.com/postcss/autoprefixer), so don't prefix!
-Use this option to pass configuration.
-Defaults to `{ browsers: ["last 3 versions"] }`.
+Use this option to pass configuration only if you really have to overwrite the default settings applied to your `browserslist` configuration inside `package.json` file.

+Ideally you don't use this option and let your `browserslist` configuration handle the browsers support required for your project.

 #### `sass`